Navigation for Websites

-Every few years, the Unitarian Universalist Association's Web Team reconfigures the information architecture (IA) -- the menus -- of the UUA.org.
+Every few years, we reconfigure the information architecture (IA)—the menus—of UUA.org to keep up with changes in our shared language and priorities.
 We rely heavily on user input (from surveys, constituent feedback, and data from Google Analytics) and testing (surveys, card sorting, and tree testing) to maximize our chance of success.
 Here are some of the resources we use and the lessons we have learned.

 Reading, Tools, and Data